charlieyang1557/Resume_Chatbot/data/resume/resume_example.md

 # Yutian Yang

 ## Summary
-Data scientist and analytics engineer with experience turning experimentation, telemetry, and feedback data into product insights.
-Skilled at building end-to-end machine learning pipelines, automating analytics workflows, and communicating findings with stakeholders across product, growth, and research teams.
+Yutian Yang (he/him/his) is a data scientist and analytics engineer with experience turning experimentation, telemetry, and feedback data into product insights.
+He is skilled at building end-to-end machine learning pipelines, automating analytics workflows, and communicating findings with stakeholders across product, growth, and research teams.

 ## Contact
 - Phone: +1-501-368-9640